 Reference: Aquarium Lighting

-- Proper feeding of both the amount of type of food being feed is part of the equation for health, as this have affect on bodily health and tank water toxicity.
-Over feeding can harm health and also add the oxidizers present in the aquarium.
+- Proper feeding of both the amount and type of food being feed is part of the equation for health, as this can have an affect on bodily health and tank water toxicity.
+Over feeding can harm health and also add to the oxidizers present in the aquarium.

 What is in the food being fed is also important.
 Watch out for fish food with fillers.
 These fillers do not provide the necessary “energies” a fish needs for optimal health (including breeding).

 Also look for foods with whole ingredients to provide vitamins & minerals, as vitamins naturally in the food is the only real way to get these benefits to the fish.
 Using all natural ingredients that do not need supplementation as well as slow dehydration processing over the high heat processing is key to an optimum fish food.

 Another key point, whole fish meal is vastly superior as a source of proteins, minerals and vitamins over just plain fish meal [especially whole menhaden fish meal].